 A Boon to Gut Health

 Apple cider vinegar is a fermented product that contains some probiotic organisms like Lactobacillus.
-These microorganisms are visible in ACV as the "mother."
+These microorganisms are visible in apple cider vinegar as the "mother."
 This stringy, cloudy material is made of fermenting bacteria and their harmless byproducts.
 Apple cider vinegar must remain unpasteurized for these microorganisms to survive.
 In addition to containing some helpful probiotic microorganisms, apple cider vinegar also contains some prebiotic pectin, a type of soluble fiber found in fruits and vegetables.
-Beneficial bacteria that reside in your gut feast on pectin, so ACV may encourage a healthy gut microbiome.
+Beneficial bacteria that reside in your gut feast on pectin, so apple cider vinegar may encourage a healthy gut microbiome.
 Raw honey is also a prebiotic food that may promote healthy gut flora.

 Will It Help Hemorrhoids?